binuxio/quick-chat/README.md

 # QuickChat

-QuickChat: A lightweight chat application enabling users to establish direct peer-to-peer connections without the need for login credentials.
-Simply share your unique 4-digit code to start chatting instantly.
+A lightweight chat application enabling users to establish direct peer-to-peer connections without the need for login credentials.
+Simply share your unique 4-digit code to get messages instantly.

 ### Getting started